-Importance of NTFPs for Local Livelihoods
+Importance of NTFPs in Rural Livelihoods

-Results from focus group discussions indicated 14 NTFPs which local people have collected the most in PPWS.
-Among the 14 NTFPs, six NTFPs are considered as the most important NTFPs including fuelwood, bamboo shoot, prich leaf, solid resin, bamboo poles, and liquid resin, which represent 98%, 85%, 83%, 56%, 56%, and 50% respectively.
-Additionally, wild honey and orchid flower are also considered as the importance NTFPs because they constitute as the sources of households' cash income.
+The results from focus group discussions indicated 14 NTFPs which local people have collected the most in PPWS.
+Among the 14 NTFPs, six NTFPs are considered as the most important NTFPs including fuelwood, bamboo shoot, prich leaf, solid resin, bamboo poles, and liquid resin, which represent 98%, 85%, 83%, 56%, 56%, and 50% respectively, based on 288 sampled households, who collected NTFPs.
+Additionally, wild honey and orchid flower are considered as importance NTFPs because they constitute as sources of households' cash income.
 Table 1 shows the diversity of NTFPs use and commercialization in PPWS.
-The most important NTFPs for subsistence uses in PPWS were fuelwood, bamboo shoot, bamboo poles, prich leaf, wild honey, and liquid resin which identified by the signal + and +/- in Table 1.
+The most important NTFPs for subsistence use in PPWS were fuelwood, bamboo shoot, bamboo poles, prich leaf, wild honey, and liquid resin which identified by the sign + and +/- in Table 1.
 Bamboo shoot and prich leaf were consumed for food during the wet season and the dry season respectively.
-Fuelwood has ultimately served the local communities for energy sources for cooking.
+Fuelwood ultimately serve the local communities for energy sources for cooking.
 Local people used the bamboo poles for construction, fencing, and furniture.
 Wild honey was used for traditional medicine and food ingredient.
 Liquid resin was used as the raw material for small construction.
-Table 1 shows that liquid resin, solid resin, wild honey, and orchid flower were widely collected for commercialization at PPWS.
+Table 1 shows that liquid resin, solid resin, wild honey, and orchid flower were widely collected for commercialization in PPWS.
 Wild honey, orchid flower, and solid resin were seasonally collected and sold.
-Liquid resin was the only NTFP that local people extracted intensively and sold in year-round.
+Liquid resin was the only NTFP that local people extracted intensively and sold in the year-round.
 In a few cases, bamboo poles and prich leaf were sold to the market.
 This result is similarly to another study that many NTFPs are the critical subsistence in rural households' economy.
 People traded NTFPs when only the markets were available at their locations (Cavendish, 2002).

-NTFPs Key species Importance to local livelihoods Use Commercial Liquid resin (n=143) 1.
+NTFPs Key species Importance to rural livelihoods Use Commercial Liquid resin (n=143) 1.
 Dipterocarpus alatus 2.
-Dipterocarps intricatus Dyer +/- + Solid resin (n=162) Shorea guiso Shorea siamensis And some of Genera of Dipterocarpaceae (Vatica &amp; Hopea) - +/- Wild honey (n=89) 1.
+Dipterocarps intricatus Dyer +/- + Solid resin (n=162) Shorea guiso Shorea siamensis And some of Genera of Dipterocarpaceae (Vatica & Hopea) - +/- Wild honey (n=89) 1.
 Apis dorsata 2.
 Apis florae 3.
 Apis cerana +/- +/- Orchid flower (n=91) 1.
 Vandopsis gigantea - +/- Bamboo poles (n=160) 1.
 Bambusa sp.
 2. Bambusa bambos +/- - Bamboo shoot (n=244) 1.
 Bambusa sp.
 2. Bambusa bambos +/- - Prich leaf (n=239) 1.
 Melientha suavis Pierre +/- - Fuelwood (n=281) Diverse long-lived tree species + -